meeshkan/unmock-examples/browser-example/README.md

 ## TODO

 - Browser tests (Puppeteer?
-Karma?)
+Karma?
+Cypress?)
 - Component with a button for switching Unmock on and off